alokjagrothu2001/M3_Wiper_Control_System/5_Report/readme.md

 * Technological Lock in of Product
 ## THREATS
 * Low Bargaining Power Buyers
-* Highly REgulated Industry
+* Highly Regulated Industry
 * Ethical Pressure
 * Econimical Crisis
 # Exploring STM32F407 Discovery Board:
 ![image](https://user-images.githubusercontent.com/101699116/168215005-061df6d3-4596-4639-8eea-13b069ee27cb.png)
 * This venture gives practically all the fundamental data expected to begin with STM32F407 Discovery Board and furthermore advancement of driver code.
-* Hardware Used : STM32F4 DISCOVERY kit, for more information visit: STM32F4 DISCOVERY
+* Hardware Used : STM32F4 Discovery kit, for more information visit: STM32F4 DISCOVERY
 * Software Tool : STM32cubeIDE, for more information visit: STM32CubeIDE
 * For installation of STM32CubeIDE refer Youtube
 * Note : As this microcontroller has many advanced features and the main aim of this project is to get all basic insights, during the driver development only the required functionalities are added and other advanced functionality is not added.
 I may update the driver and other functionality in the future.